alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 echo never > /sys/kernel/mm/transparent_hugepage/defrag
 ```

-The first thing to measure is the number of TLB misses:
+The first thing to measure is the number of TLB misses.
+We have ~130 million of TLB misses.
+Miss/hit rate is 1% (which doesn't look too bad at first).
+The numbers:

 ```
 [~]# perf stat -e dTLB-loads,dTLB-load-misses,iTLB-load-misses,dTLB-store-misses -a -I 1000